zqx1392/hello-world/README.md

 Fulfill life
 h- watch the star

+another thing I need to confirm is that .... how the world reflect when Mashiro + Taiga made the wish
+	-> possibly affect all other worlds, but mysteriously left current untouch?
+		1. it really changed, but not by first person perspective....
+		2. not change, just affect other world yup.... so which world did real Taiga arrive?.... and.... how did the loop start each time?.... fake Taiga delete himself from every world if Im not mistaken? took every 不幸 into one timeline... wtf does that mean (dead? dead??)

 I agree that the writing might play a part in overall bad pacing, but I think the biggest problem is "overabundance of quality"
 From what I've played so far (3 routes except Kuro's), each route can easily replace a true route in other VNs easily due to the sheer force of length, emotions, and plots